Avivar101/langchain-app/README.md

 # langchain-app

- My first LLM powered app built with langchain, ask questions using youtube video as your knowledge base
+My first LLM powered app built with langchain.

+It returns a summary of Youtube videos